-After 4 nights in a row sleeping on airplanes, I arrived in Auckland from Guam feeling like I’d been hit by a truck.
+After four nights in a row sleeping (or mostly not sleeping) on airplanes, I arrived in Auckland from Guam feeling like I’d been hit by a truck.

-It was exactly what I needed and highly preferable to sitting around miserable for 3 hours waiting for the apartment guy.
+It was exactly what I needed and highly preferable to sitting around in general misery for three hours waiting for the apartment guy.
 After a few hours at the spa, I was feeling almost human again.

-I had just enough time to run by the grocery store for a few essentials (i.e. wine…and some food) before heading to the apartment.
+I had just enough time to run by the grocery store for a few essentials (i.e. wine…and some food, too) before heading to the apartment.

 When I arrived at the Altitude building on Kingston Street – just steps from the Sky Tower – the rental agent was waiting at the door.
 In an attempt to re-create my splendid 9 days in Auckland a few months back, I’d rented the same fabulous apartment – the Altitude Sky Deck.

-And most importantly, I was thrilled to finally see the sun again after a solid week of rain.
+And most importantly, I was thrilled to finally see the sun again after a solid week of rain during my last three stops.
 I spent the afternoon catching up on work, doing laundry and cooking myself dinner and even managed to stay conscious long enough to enjoy a sunset dip in the hot tub before crashing out for the night.

 I slept for – I kid you not – 14 hours straight.
 I guess I needed it.